 - Flexibility – Frequent changes make us much more adaptable to new environments and new people.
 As a result, we’re less likely to feel intimidated by change.

 - Improvements – Some of us would like to see it and some don’t particularly care either way, but most enjoy seeing improvements in their lives; job, finances, etc. In order to see improvements, we need to embrace change.

 - Life Values – Change helps us stop and evaluate those things that matter to us and see them from a different perspective from the everyday routine.

 - Snowball Effect- Big changes well and truly push us out of our comfort zone.
 That’s why small regular changes make the whole experience much more manageable.

-- Strength – One of the biggest themes in COMING UP FOR AR is that we don’t all lead a fairy tale existence and that sad, painful things do happen.
-These things however are what make us stronger and better equipped for the future.
+- Strength – One of the biggest themes in my book COMING UP FOR AIR is that we don’t all lead a fairytale existence and that sad, painful things do happen.
+These things, however, are what make us stronger and better equipped for the future.

 - Progress – Change triggers progress.
 And I know that some pessimists will say here that progress isn’t always made with change and that sometimes we take a retrograde step.
 True, but even this is good as we learn what works and what doesn’t!

-- Opportunities – Again, big theme in Coming Up For Air is that in order to be exposed to new opportunities, we need to put ourselves out and expose ourselves to something new, we need to stretch!
+- Opportunities – Again, a big theme in COMING UP FOR AIR is that in order to be exposed to new opportunities, we need to put ourselves out and expose ourselves to something new, we need to stretch!